New York lawmakers pass bill to block concealed weapons in many public places

 Exceptions exist for law enforcement, military service members, security guards, and others who need to be armed professionally.

-The law will see the creation of a statewide license and record for ammunition sales, and allow concealed-carry permits to be issued only after the applicant completes a firearms safety course as well as a live-fire range training course.
+The law will see the creation of a statewide licence and record for ammunition sales, and allow concealed-carry permits to be issued only after the applicant completes a firearms safety course as well as a live-fire range training course.

 In the Supreme Court ruling, Justice Clarence Thomas, writing for the court’s conservative majority, argued that laws banning concealed weapons in public spaces must “demonstrate that the regulation is consistent” with a “historical tradition of firearm regulation,” and determined that New York’s law violates the Second Amendment and the 14th Amendment “by preventing law-abiding citizens with ordinary self-defense needs from exercising their right to keep and bear arms in public.”